truffle-box/webpack-box/README.md

 ## FAQ

-* __How do I use this with the Ganache-CLI?__

-    It's as easy as modifying the config file!
-[Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
-Depending on the port you're using, you'll also need to update line 29 of `client/src/utils/getWeb3.js`.

 * __Where is my production build?__

     The production build will be in the `app/dist` folder after running `npm run build` in the `app` folder.

 * __Where can I find more documentation?__

-    This box is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+    This box is a marriage of [Truffle](http://truffleframework.com/) and a [Webpack](https://webpack.js.org/) setup.
 Either one would be a great place to start!